MalagaMakerSpace/malagamakerspace.github.io/_pages/home.md

 permalink: /
 header:
   overlay_image: /assets/images/mms-home-page-feature.jpg
-  # excerpt: '"The educational makerspace is based on<br/>student ownership of their learning"<br/><br/>-Laura Fleming'
-#excerpt: "The educational makerspace is based on student ownership of their learning<br/><br/>--Laura Fleming"
 excerpt: '![](/assets/images/mms-logo-filled-orage-circle.svg){:width="210" .align-left}<br/>"The educational makerspace is based on student ownership of their learning."<br/><br/>--Laura Fleming'
 feature_row:
   - title: Preguntas frecuentes